topoteretes/cognee/README.md

 </p>

 <p>
-  <i>Open-source framework for building and testing RAGs and Cognitive Architectures, designed for accuracy, transparency, and control.</i>
+  <i>Open-source framework for building AI Memory, extending the limits of cognitive architecture, designed for accuracy, transparency, and control.</i>
 </p>

 <p>